CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: Introduction

 \section{Introduction}

-Cross-lingual summarization is the task of generating a summary in a target language given a source text in another language.
+Cross-lingual summarization (hereinafter XLS) is the task of generating a summary in a target language given a source text in another language.
 The task is challenging as it combines summarization and translation in one task, both challenging tasks in their own right.
-Earlier approaches to cross-lingual summarization thus employed pipeline methods like translate-then-summarize \citep{leuski2003cross} or summarize-then-translate \citep{wan-etal-2010-cross}.
-Not only computationally expensive, having to use multiple models, these approaches also suffer from error-propagation \citep{zhu-etal-2019-ncls} from one model to another, degrading the overall performance.
+Earlier approaches to XLS thus employed pipeline methods such as translate-then-summarize \citep{leuski2003cross} and summarize-then-translate \citep{wan-etal-2010-cross}.
+Not only are they computationally expensive, having to use multiple models, but these approaches also suffer from error-propagation \citep{zhu-etal-2019-ncls} from one model to another, degrading the overall performance.

-The success of sequence-to-sequence (seq2seq) models \citep{cho2014learning, sutskever2014sequence} and the advances in Transformer-based models \citep{vaswani2017attention, rothe2020leveraging} have aided in the emergence of end-to-end methods that can produce cross-lingual summaries with one single model \citep{zhu-etal-2019-ncls}.
-The availability of cross-lingual summarization datasets \citep{ladhak-etal-2020-wikilingua,perez-beltrachini-lapata-2021-models} has also helped this task gain popularity in recent times.
-However, these datasets cover only a few languages, have few samples for training and evaluation, or use English as the pivot language (i.e., the target language always remains English), thereby limiting the applicability to a great extent.
+The success of sequence-to-sequence (seq2seq) models \citep{cho2014learning, sutskever2014sequence} and the advances in Transformer-based models \citep{vaswani2017attention} have aided in the emergence of end-to-end methods that can perform XLS with one single model \citep{zhu-etal-2019-ncls, cao2020multisumm}.
+The availability of XLS datasets \citep{ladhak-etal-2020-wikilingua, perez-beltrachini-lapata-2021-models} has also helped this task gain popularity in recent times.
+However, they cover only a few languages, contain a small number of samples for training and evaluation, or use English as the pivot language (i.e., the target language always remains English), thereby limiting their applicability to a great extent.

+To democratize XLS beyond high-resource languages, in this work, we introduce \textbf{CrossSum}, a large-scale XLS dataset containing 1.68 million article-summary samples in 1,500+ language pairs.
+We align parallel articles\footnote{We re-purpose the terminology of parallel corpus here.} written in different languages via cross-lingual retrieval from the multilingual XL-Sum \citep{hasan-etal-2021-xl} dataset.
+We introduce and rigorously study the notions `\textit{induced pairs}' and `\textit{implicit leakage}' to increase the coverage of the dataset while at the same time ensuring maximum quality.
+We also perform a controlled human evaluation of CrossSum spanning nine languages from high- to low-resource and show that the alignments are highly accurate.